jgalvalisi/airflow/README.md

-In this folder I will include all my projects based especially on Airflow, mixing it with other tools.
+In this folder I will include all my projects based on Airflow especially, mixing it with other tools.